-Quality and Safety Data Q4: Jan-Mar 2021

-Bermuda Hospitals Board

 Healthcare-Associated Infections (KEMH)

-Below are the results for the number of hospital-acquired MRSA and C difficile healthcare-associated infections.
+These graphs show the results for the number of hospital-acquired MRSA and C difficile healthcare-associated infections.
 Healthcare-associated means that people have an infection that was not present on admission after they have been admitted to our care.
-The results below will be posted quarterly, but show the monthly results from monitoring that takes place at BHB.
+The results are posted quarterly, but show the monthly results from monitoring that takes place at BHB.